hj2choi/fast_jigsaw_puzzle_solver/README.md

 ## optimization techniques
 - preprocessed all-pairs image border similarity metric
+- used hashmap to minimize search time
-- used cache mechanism to minimize redundant computation.
+- used cache mechanism to minimize redundant computation
 - used parallel processing (multi-processing) when heavy load of computation is required
 - used index mapping table for looking up similarity score for each orientation and stitching directions

 ## TODO
+- try switching some of the data structures to hashmap. cellblock and cellblock_cache require repetitive search.
+Hashmap can reduce search from O(row*col) to O(1).</br>
+  Also, turn cellblock into class object instead of using dictionary. *validate_cellblock()*, *clean_cellblock_cache()* should ideally run in O(1)
 - too much I/O overhead when creating process.
 Need to do something about python's Global Interpreter Lock.
 - exploiting diagonality property of distance matrix might open a room for further optimization